VIM-Arcange/hive-AutoClaimAccount/README.md

 # hive-AutoClaimAccount
 Automatically claim Hive blockchain discounted accounts

-This app is built to regularly check your available Resource Credits (RC) and claim for an account creation ticket if your RC is above a predifined threshold.
+This app is built to regularly check your available Resource Credits (RC) and claim for an account creation ticket if your RC is above a predefined threshold.

 ### How to Use